Social protection of the business manager

 Self-employed manager

-The executive officer is subject to the following social contributions:
+The director is subject to the following social contributions:

 Calculation rules

-The officer pays in 2026 the contributions and contributions that correspond to the income of this year (share of his profits or remuneration).
+In 2026, the executive officer pays the contributions and contributions that correspond to the income of that year (share of his profits or remuneration).

-However, this income will only be known by the administration from the 2026 tax return, in other words in April/June 2027.
+However, this income will only be known to the administration from the 2026 tax return, in other words in April/June 2027.

-We must therefore calculate so-called contributions provisional, that is to say calculated on the basis of the revenues of the years 2024 and 2025, pending knowledge of those of 2026.
+So we have to calculate so-called contributions provisional, i.e. calculated on the basis of the revenues of the years 2024 and 2025, pending those of 2026.

 Once the 2026 revenues are final, the amount of contributions will be adjusted.